New Sony box set, "Original Album Classics"

 Studio Albums: Roger McGuinn, Peace on You, Roger McGuinn & Band, Cardiff Rose, Thunderbyrd

 December 23, 2011 - Sixties Tradition is an extraordinary CD with rare studio recordings from the archives of noted L.A. record producer and the father of the folk-rock sound, Jim Dickson (Byrds, Flying Burrito Brothers and others).
 Based on the rare Together Records album "Early L.A." the highlights include early Byrds recordings, the first, never before released recording of the 60s peace anthem, "Get Together" by its composer, singer Dino Valenti (later of Quick Silver Messenger Service) and Hamilton Camp & The Byrds with a newly discovered 1965 studio recording of Dylan's "The Times They Are A Changin'".
 Other tracks include a rare instrumental recording by David Crosby (The Byrds, CSNY) and jazz musicians Bud Shank and Joe Pass, "Charisma", other early Crosby recordings, and Hillmen recordings (with Chris Hillman), along with never before released bluegrass-rock recordings of the original Dillards.
 I am selling this CD on the Hamilton Camp site because of the extraordinary "new" Hamilton Camp recording, but the album should be of interest to many others who are interested in the origins of folk rock, and the early recordings of some of the finest artists of the period.

-Are you in Minneapolis?
-See Roger at the Pantagess Theatre on September 14th!
+Are you in Kirkland WA?
+See Roger at the Kirkland Performance Center on October 20th!